All posts Home Automation

 Step 3: Conclusion

-Overall this is a simple solution to having information broadcasted to your home.
+Overall this is a simple solution to having information broadcasted around your home.

-The reason I went down this route to implement, was I upgraded the doorbell in my house to a Ring doorbell, and unfortunately the indoor doorbell system wouldn't interface with it correct (it is really old and finnicky) so I needed a way to let the house know someone was outsite.
+The reason I went down this route was that I upgraded my doorbell to a Ring doorbell, but the indoor doorbell system wouldn’t interface with it correctly (it is really old and finicky) so I needed a way to let the house know someone was outside.

-P.S.
-It's really easy to get this working with music as well (think any .mp3 file with an URL) so changing doorbell rings to be music is really easy!
+It’s also really easy to get this working with music (any .mp3 file with a URL), so swapping doorbell rings for custom songs is trivial!